Misalignment is rarely caused by a lack of meetings.

 - Partner portal requirements

-- daily for high-velocity teams
+- Daily for high-velocity teams and live status/incident pages

-- PMs
+- PMs and program managers

-- Engineering leads
+- Engineering / tech leads

 Copy/paste prompt template for internal monitoring